kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ```
 Buy:
 - 30-35 Medpacs
-  - *Or less, making sure to remain above 1525 credits.*
+- This will more than likely be a lot less, making sure to remain above 1525 credits.
 ```

 - `\` Enter Dock Module 126.